 Taxi service and Rent-a-Car are available in all bigger towns, tourist centers and at airports.

-Regular international bus lines connect Croatia with Italy, Bosnia and Herzegovina, Austria, Germany, France, Hungary and Slovakia.
+Regular international bus lines connect Croatia with Italy, Slovenia, Serbia, Bosnia and Herzegovina, Austria, Germany, France, Hungary and Slovakia.
 Croatia also has a very well developed national bus network that reaches even the smallest towns and places on the coast.

 Almost every international airport has regular flights toward Zagreb, Croatia, from where you can further continue toward the coast.
 In high season number of flights increases and numerous charter flights operate directly toward the biggest tourist destinations in Croatia: Dubrovnik, Split, Zadar, Rijeka and Pula.